Charles Blount, 8th Baron Mountjoy: Legacy

-Lord Devonshire left no legitimate children, and so his hereditary titles became extinct at his death on 3 April 1606 at Savoy House, London.
+Lord Devonshire left no legitimate children, and so his hereditary titles became extinct at his death from pneumonia on 3 April 1606 at Savoy House, London.
 His young contemporary, John Ford wrote one of his two earliest works, Fame's Memorial, as an elegy of 1169 lines on the recently deceased Charles Blount, 1st Earl of Devonshire.
 Ford has an acrostic – a series of lines whose first letters spell a word or name – in his prefatory dedication of the elegiac poem to Penelope Devereux, countess of Devonshire.